wazuh/wazuh-qa/docs/DocGenerator/README.md

 These files are ordered in nested folders with the same tree structure as the source code files.

 ### Sanity Check
-After the generation of the documentation output, a sanity check can be executed to identify the coverage, tags and any missing mandatory field in the documentation output.
+After the generation of the documentation output, a sanity check can be executed to identify coverage, tags and any missing mandatory field.

 ### Indexing
-The documentation output is intended to be indexed and displayed with SearchUI App.
-So, DocGenerator has the capability to automatically generate the index of the parsed information into React.
-This will load all the content of the output folder with a specific index name.
-Making them available for visualization.
+The JSON files output are intended to be indexed into elasticsearch to be displayed by the Search-UI App.
+So, DocGenerator treats each JSON file as a document that will be added to elasticsearch index.

 ### Local Lunch
 Together with the Indexing functionality, the tool has the capability to locally lunch SearchUI to visualize the